The 17 Best Things to do in Denali National Park

 Early/Late Season Private Vehicle

-You may also be able to get deeper into the Park in a private vehicle if you’re coming to Denali in early or late season.
-Most years, the road is plowed and driveable by late April, and the buses don’t start running until May 20th.
-Between the time the road is first plowed and the buses start, passenger vehicles can go up to thirty miles into the Park.
+You can get deeper into the Park in a private vehicle if you’re coming to Denali in early or late season.
+Most years, the road is plowed and drivable by late April, and the buses don’t start running until May 20th.
+Between the time the road is first plowed and the buses start running, passenger vehicles can go up to thirty miles into the Park.
 That’s double the usual fifteen during the summertime!
-The same is true from mid-September and October 15th, so if you’re going during either of those times, make sure you’re ready for a beautiful drive!
+The same is true from mid-September to October 15th.
+If you’re going during either of those times, make sure you’re ready for a beautiful drive!

-Unfortunately, you won’t be able to go the full forty-three miles in that the buses can drive to.
+Unfortunately, you won’t be able to go the full forty-three miles that the buses can drive to.
 Even when it’s open, passenger vehicles can only get to the Teklanika River at mile thirty.
-On the bright side, the Teklanika River is beautiful, as is rest of the drive on the way there.
+On the bright side, the Teklanika River is beautiful, and so is rest of the drive to get there.

 Incredible view of Mt.
 Denali.